ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `ButtonTwoReleased` - Emitted when button two is released.
  * `StartMenuPressed` - Emitted when start menu is pressed.
  * `StartMenuReleased` - Emitted when start menu is released.
- * `AliasPointerOn` - Emitted when the pointer toggle alias button is pressed.
- * `AliasPointerOff` - Emitted when the pointer toggle alias button is released.
- * `AliasPointerSet` - Emitted when the pointer set alias button is released.
- * `AliasGrabOn` - Emitted when the grab toggle alias button is pressed.
- * `AliasGrabOff` - Emitted when the grab toggle alias button is released.
- * `AliasUseOn` - Emitted when the use toggle alias button is pressed.
- * `AliasUseOff` - Emitted when the use toggle alias button is released.
- * `AliasMenuOn` - Emitted when the menu toggle alias button is pressed.
- * `AliasMenuOff` - Emitted when the menu toggle alias button is released.
- * `AliasUIClickOn` - Emitted when the UI click alias button is pressed.
- * `AliasUIClickOff` - Emitted when the UI click alias button is released.
  * `ControllerEnabled` - Emitted when the controller is enabled.
  * `ControllerDisabled` - Emitted when the controller is disabled.
  * `ControllerIndexChanged` - Emitted when the controller index changed.